Lakers at a glance

 The Challenges we face

-The Nordic water infrastructure is underinvested with large inefficiencies and future challenges.
-Growth in the service industry is driven by population growth, urbanization, increased connectivity and tougher regulatory standards, increasing the need for maintenance and upgrades.
-Pumps account for approximately 10% of the world’s total electricity consumption and about 90% of these work inefficiently.
-If all pumps were switched to high-efficiency ones, this could save 4% of global electricity consumption and 2bn m3 of fresh water (8x Denmark's annual water consumption).
+The water infrastructure in Northern Europe is aging and underinvested with large inefficiencies.
+Population growth, urbanization and a changing climate continue to put pressure on water systems.
+Alongside increasing regulatory standards, this will drive the need for maintenance and upgrades.
+Pumps account for approximately 10% of the world’s total electricity consumption and about 90% of these works inefficiently.
+If all pumps were switched to high-efficiency ones, this could save 4% of global electricity consumption1 and reduce yearly water supply loss.

 What is the outcome?

-Lakers plays a key role in improving the Nordic infrastructure (SDG 9) by solving challenges within the water systems.
-Well working water systems are critical to ensure clean water and sanitation in our society (SDG 6).
-Further, by servicing pumps and increasing their energy efficiency, Lakers could help save a large amount energy consumed.
+Lakers plays a key role in improving the infrastructure in Northern Europe (SDG 9) by solving challenges within the water systems.
+Well-working water systems are critical to ensure clean water and sanitation in our society (SDG 6).
+Furthermore, by servicing pumps and increasing their energy efficiency, Lakers could help save a large amount of energy consumed.

 Who are the stakeholders?

-Lakers provides critical services for Public and Private customers in the Nordic region, such as municipalities, businesses and private individuals.
+Lakers provides critical services for Public and Private customers in Northern Europe, such as municipalities, businesses, and private individuals.

 How big is the effect, and does it last?

-In 2019, Lakers sold over 8,000 and serviced over 17,000 pumps, ensuring a safe and stable supply of water for its customers.
-Demand for Lakers' services is considered resilient given the critical nature of the business.
+In 2020, Lakers sold nearly 8 300 and serviced over 14 200 pumps, ensuring a safe and stable supply of water for its customers.
+Demand for Lakers’ services is considered resilient given the critical nature of the business.

 If Lakers didn’t exist…

-There are few players of Lakers' size and with its capacity and capabilities in the Nordic market.
+In the Nordic market, there are few players of Lakers’ size and with its capacity and capabilities.
 Lakers has an unmatched competence level and is a trusted natural go-to partner for professional advice for many of its public customers.
-Lack of Lakers' services could imply lower supply of critical service and upgrades in the region, potentially resulting in an increased number of breakdowns and a deteriorated state of the water infrastructure.
+Lakers is increasingly expanding its footprint outside the Nordics with the ambition to become a leading North European competence house within water pumps.
+Lack of Lakers’ services could imply a lower supply of critical service and upgrades in the region it is located, potentially resulting in an increased number of breakdowns and a deteriorated state of the water infrastructure.